SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

 [slide hideTitle]

-# "this" Refers to the Parent Object
+# "Тhis" Refers to the Parent Object

 Consider the example below: